Beyond Embeddings: The Promise of Visual Table in Visual Reasoning: Visual Table

 \subsection{Training Data Collection}

-To create visual table annotations, we design prompts and instruct GPT4V to generate visual tables on a small scale of images.
+To create visual table annotations, a straightforward solution is to ask human annotators to label images with the required visual table content.
+Despite high quality, training human annotators and cleaning their annotations can be expensive and cumbersome.
+To mitigate these burdens, we opt for an alternative solution by leveraging powerful foundation models with near-human capabilities, such as GPT4V \cite{GPT4v}.
+We design a detailed prompt to ensure the annotations closely align with our requirements, resulting in a small scale of visual tables, \ie, on 61K images~\cite{lin2014microsoft}.

-\textbf {Prompt design.} As Fig.~\ref{fig:prompt} shows, we design a prompt and instruct GPT4V to perform four tasks on the input images, including scene description generation, object category recognition, attribute description generation, and knowledge description generation.
-For each task, we provide the definition and general guidelines, seeking to obtain in-depth, rich descriptions for each component.
-At the end of the prompt, we require GPT4V to output the visual table in JSON format, \ie, a nested dictionary.
-This standardization of output format is intended to (1) provide convenient manipulation of visual tables (\eg, study the effects when removing table components), (2) facilitate the learning of visual table generation, and (3) facilitate the reasoning of LLMs on downstream tasks.
+\textbf {Prompt design.} We design a prompt consisting of performing four tasks on input images: scene description generation, object category recognition, attribute description generation, and knowledge description generation.
+Without losing generality, we provide \textbf{basic definitions and guidelines} for each task to ensure versatile descriptions.
+For example, we define object affordance as {\it the functions supported by objects} and remind that {\it affordance might be altered case by case, due to deformed shape, unreliable materials, and so on}.

+At the end of the prompt, we specify that the output should be in JSON format, \ie, a nested dictionary.
+This structure design enables \textbf{controllable manipulation} on visual tables, such as studying the effects of removing table components.
+The full prompt and the collected visual tables can be found in the appendix.

-\textbf {Statistics.} We prompt GPT4V to generate a visual table per image, in total 61K images from the COCO dataset~\cite{lin2014microsoft}.
+\textbf {Statistics.} We collect a visual table per image, in total 61K images from the COCO dataset~\cite{lin2014microsoft}.
 These images are selected based on the scheme that an image should be associated with at least two instruction-following responses in the LLaVA-Instruct-158K dataset~\cite{liu2023improved}.
 On average, there are 458 text tokens in each visual table after the tokenization process.